The Michigan Accent & Slang Words

 Fudgies: This is what Michiganders call tourists visiting the northern parts of Michigan.

 Trolls: This is what Yoopers call those who live in the lower peninsula.
 This is because they live "under" the bridge.

 Sometimes in Michigan, we like to add things to words to make them longer.
 However, we ONLY do this if it makes it easier to say.

 Realtor is just too hard to say, so it's "real-uh-terr."

 I live near Cook Nuclear Power Plant, "nuke-yuh-ler."

 Michiganders Like to Save Time

 A big part of the Michigan accent is about saving time.
-We talk really fast here, so in order to do so, we do something similar to what the French call a liaison and elision.
+We talk really fast here, so in order to do so, we utilize two elements the French call the liaison and the elision.
 This is basically a way to mash up words in order to make pronunciation easier and faster.

 The French language has a nice set of rules as to how to use a liaison.
 Unfortunately, there really are no rules for how we butcher our words in Michigan; it's often just what's most convenient.